MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/work-with-queues.md

 2. Select the activity you want, and then select **Add to Queue**.

-3. In the **Queue** field displays the queue the activity belongs to.
-The application displays only the queues configured for the specific activity.
+3. The **Queue** field displays the queue the activity belongs to.
+The queue lookup displays only the queues configured for the specific activity.

 1. Select the queue you want to route the activity to, and then select **Add**.